These are links for moving within this page

 Vol.21 (June 2015)

-Nippon Paper Industries is participating in a research project that aims to replace petroleum-based raw materials for chemical products such as plastics with wood, a renewable resource.
-This issue features this project, which is being advanced across different industries and transcends the boundaries between industry, government, and academia.
+Nippon Paper Industries is participating in a research project to replace petroleum-based plastic and other chemical raw materials with alternatives derived from wood, which is a renewable resource.
+In this issue, we feature the project, which reaches across industry, government and academic boundaries.

 Yoshizumi Ishihara